Suzanne Vega: 1990s

 Vega's third studio album, Days of Open Hand (1990), combines Vega's established folk rock style with more varied instrumentation such as the ney and dumbec and experimental arrangements.
 High-profile contributors to the album include Philip Glass, Shawn Colvin, and John Linnell of They Might Be Giants.
 The album saw greater use of synthesizers and samplers than Vega's previous studio albums; these included the digital Fairlight CMI and analog Voyetra-8.

-In 1992, she released her fourth studio album 99.9F°, which mixed folk and pop music with electronic elements.
-This record was awarded Gold status by the RIAA in recognition of selling over 500,000 copies in the U.S. The single "Blood Makes Noise" from this album peaked at number-one on Billboards Modern Rock Tracks.
+In 1992, she released her fourth studio album, 99.9F°, which mixed folk and pop music with electronic elements.
+The album was awarded gold status by the RIAA in recognition of selling over 500,000 copies in the U.S. The single "Blood Makes Noise" from the album peaked at number-one on Billboards Modern Rock Tracks.
 Vega later married the album's producer, Mitchell Froom.

 Her fifth studio album, Nine Objects of Desire, was released in 1996.
-The music varies between a frugal, simple style and the industrial production of 99.9F°.
-This album contains "Caramel", featured in the romantic comedy film The Truth About Cats & Dogs (1996), and later the trailer for the romantic drama film Closer (2004).
-A song not included on that album, "Woman on the Tier", was featured on the soundtrack of the crime drama film Dead Man Walking (1996).
+The music varies between a frugal and simple style and the industrial production of 99.9F°.
+The album contains "Caramel", featured in the romantic comedy film The Truth About Cats & Dogs (1996) and later the trailer for the romantic drama film Closer (2004).
+A song not included on the album, "Woman on the Tier", was featured on the soundtrack of the crime drama film Dead Man Walking (1996).

-In 1997 she took a singing part on the concept album Heaven & Hell, a musical interpretation of the seven deadly sins by her colleague Joe Jackson, with whom she had already collaborated in 1986 on "Left of Center".
+In 1997 she took a singing part on the concept album Heaven & Hell, a musical interpretation of the seven deadly sins by her colleague Joe Jackson with whom she had already collaborated in 1986 on "Left of Center".

 In 1999, Avon Books published Vega's book The Passionate Eye: The Collected Writings of Suzanne Vega, a volume of poems, lyrics, essays and journalistic pieces.